mercmobily/simpledblayer/README.md

 * `idProperty`.
 Required.
 No default.
 The property representing the record's ID.
 * `hardLimitOnQueries`.
 Defaults to `0` (no limit).
 The maximum number of objects returned by non-cursor queries.
 * `SchemaError`.
 Defaults to `Error`.
 The constructor for `Error` objects.
+* `strictSchemaOnFetch`.
+Defaults to `true`.
+Every fethed record is validated against the schema.
+If this is `false`, schema errors will be ignored.
+If `true`, a schema error will generate an error.
+This is important if you decide to add a required field to your schema, but don't want to update the actual database.

 ## Advanced fields